apiato/documentation/docs/components/optional-components/commands.md

 ---

 Apiato commands are just Laravel commands, and they function in the exact same way as Laravel commands.
-However, they come with additional rules and conventions specific to the Apiato.
+However, they come with additional rules and conventions specific to Apiato.

 ## Rules